Books for Teaching About Farms and Farm Animals

 Unit Title: We Need Farms

-The books listed are read-alouds.
-They are used to spur discussions and interest in the topic, and give the students creative ideas when asked to write about farms, farm animals, and apple farms.
+The books listed are great for read alouds.
+They can be used to spur discussions and interest in the topic, and give the students creative ideas when asked to write about farms, farm animals, and apple farms.
 I have used some of these books year after year, while others are newly discovered but highly regarded.

 This book gives teachers a lot of ideas for the classroom using apples.